Mandatory Parenting Programme Guide for Divorcing Parents

 However, as children are often the most affected by their parents’ divorce, children who may require more support will be directed by the courts to attend the Children-in-Between programme developed by child experts for children and their parents.

-What Happens After I Complete the MPP?
+What Happens After I Complete the Mandatory Parenting Programme?

 After you complete the MPP, the counsellor who conducted the session will issue a “Certificate of Completion” to you.